These are the best places to travel this summer

 Catching a drag show, eating brunch at an excellent restaurant or viewing some eclectic street art are just snippets of what the Capitol Hill area has to offer.

-This LGBTIQ+ friendly neighborhood has rainbow crosswalks, lots of queer-owned nightlife and a park to relax in an ultimately special pocket of the city.
+This LGBTIQ+ friendly neighborhood has rainbow crosswalks, lots of queer-owned nightlife and a spacious park in this special pocket of the city.
 Watch some of your favorite RuPaul’s Drag Race performers and local Seattle queens lip sync up a storm at Queer/Bar or Julia’s on Broadway.

 7. Take a ride up the Space Needle

-The city icon, which is as synonymous with Seattle as the letters S-E-A-T-T-L-E, was built for the 1962 World’s Fair and in 2018 got a face-lift to bring it into a new era.
+The city icon, which is as synonymous with Seattle as coffee, was built for the 1962 World’s Fair and in 2018 got a face-lift to bring it into a new era.

 Although it's no longer Seattle's tallest structure, one million annual visitors still squeeze into the Space Needle’s slick, speedy elevators to enjoy views that are best described as awesome.
 Granted, tickets are expensive, and you'll be elbow-to-elbow with tourists, but stop complaining and get in line: this is an essential Seattle pilgrimage.

-Local tip: Get up early to have the Needle all to yourself.
+Local tip: If you want to avoid the crowds, get there at 8am and you'll have the Needle all to yourself.

 A person lies on grass looking out over a lake with boats on it.
 The city skyline is on the other side of the lake